tensorflow/docs/site/en/install/source_windows.md

 <h4 class="showalways">View sample configuration session</h4>
 <pre class="devsite-terminal tfo-terminal-windows">
 python ./configure.py
-You have bazel 5.3.0 installed.
+You have bazel 6.5.0 installed.
 Please specify the location of python.
-[Default is C:\Python310\python.exe]:
+[Default is C:\Python311\python.exe]:

 Found possible Python library paths:
-C:\Python310\lib\site-packages
+C:\Python311\lib\site-packages
 Please input the desired Python library path to use.
-Default is [C:\Python310\lib\site-packages]
+Default is [C:\Python311\lib\site-packages]

 Do you wish to build TensorFlow with ROCm support? [y/N]:
 No ROCm support will be enabled for TensorFlow.

 WARNING: Cannot build with CUDA support on Windows.
 Starting in TF 2.11, CUDA build is not supported for Windows.
-For using TensorFlow GPU on Windows, you will need to build/install TensorFlow in WSL2.
+To use TensorFlow GPU on Windows, you will need to build/install TensorFlow in WSL2.

+Do you want to use Clang to build TensorFlow?
+[Y/n]:
+Please use "--config=win_clang" to compile TensorFlow with CLANG.

+Please specify the path to clang executable.
+[Default is C:\Program Files\LLVM\bin\clang.EXE]:

+You have Clang 17.0.6 installed.

 Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is /arch:AVX]:

 Would you like to override eigen strong inline for some C++ compilation to reduce the compilation time?
 [Y/n]:
 Eigen strong inline overridden.